brunseba/tools-vmware-vra-cli/docs/index.md

     - **Deployment Export**: Export all deployments grouped by catalog item for backup, migration, and analytics
     - **Tag Management**: Comprehensive tagging system for resource organization and governance
     - **Workflow Operations**: Execute and monitor vRealize Orchestrator workflows
-    - **Analytics & Reporting**: Generate usage reports, activity timelines, and unsynced deployment analysis
+    - **Analytics & Reporting**: Generate usage reports, activity timelines, resources usage analysis, and unsynced deployment analysis
+    - **Resource Usage Monitoring**: Consolidated view of all resources across deployments with detailed breakdown by type and status
     - **Configuration Management**: Flexible configuration options with environment variables and config files
     - **Rich Output**: Beautiful terminal output with colors and progress indicators
     - **Secure Credential Storage**: Integration with system keyring for secure credential management